Aurangabad: Education

 Dr. Babasaheb Ambedkar Marathwada University (BAMU) is located in Aurangabad city.
 Many colleges in the region are affiliated to it.
-The university has 101 Colleges affiliated in Aurangabad and 99 Colleges in Beed, 53 & 55 Colleges affiliated in Jalna & Osmanabad.
+The university has 101 affiliated colleges in Aurangabad, among them Government College of Arts and Science and Shivchhatrapati College, 99 in Beed, 53 in Jalna and 55 in Osmanabad.

 Government College of Engineering, Aurangabad is an autonomous engineering college.
-It was affiliated to the Dr. Babasaheb Ambedkar Marathwada University and was established in 1960.
-The construction of the college was started in 1957 and was completed in 1960.
+It was affiliated with the Dr. Babasaheb Ambedkar Marathwada University and was established in 1960.
+The construction of the college was started in 1957 and completed in 1960.
 Marathwada Institute of Technology and Jawaharlal Nehru Engineering College are two other engineering colleges in Aurangabad.